caps-tum/sys-sage/docs/PAPI_Integration.md

    - Otherwise, the event set is implicitely attached to the current software thread, in which case we simply call `sched_getcpu()`.

-   The user should consider thread affinity for more reliable performance monitoring.
+   In the last two cases, the software thread can potentially migrate across multiple hardware threads through repeated re-scheduling.
+From PAPI's perspective, this doesn't pose any concern.
+The performance counter values are simply fetched from the PMU of the current hardware thread and may potentially be processed with the values stemming from other hardware threads.
+This results in "mixed" performance counter values.
+If this behaviour is not desired, the user should consider thread affinity and pinning for more homogeneous performance monitoring.

+   To put possibly "mixed" performance counter values into the context of the hardware threads, _sys-sage_ uses a new relation type called `PAPIMetrics`, which naturally "keeps track" of the hardware threads.

 4. Together with the ID of the hardware thread, query for its handle in the _sys-sage_ topology.
-This handle is recorded into `thread` for later referencing by the user, if it is not `nullptr`.
+Furthermore, if `*metrics == nullptr`, a new relation of type `RelationType::PAPIMetrics` is created, which contains the handle and is recorded into `*metrics` for later reference by the user.
+Otherwise, _sys-sage_ inserts the handle into `*metrics` if it's not already contained.

-5. Store the values of `counters` into the `attrib` map of the hardware thread on a per-event basis, meaning that if the value `counters[i]` at index `i` corresponds to the event `events[i]`, we will have a key-value pair similar to `{ events[i], counters[i] }`.
+5. Store the values of `counters` into the `attrib` map of `*metrics` on a per-event basis, meaning that if the value `counters[i]` at index `i` corresponds to the event `events[i]`, we will have a key-value pair similar to `{ events[i], counters[i] }`.
 Note that the values are actually wrapped around a datastructure and that the string representation of the event code